manjinderrooprai/eureka/English/Basics-of-English.md

 # Basics of English grammar

-Sure!
 Let's start with the basics of English grammar step by step.

 ## 1. **Parts of Speech**
 English grammar is based on eight parts of speech: